eaknott/eaknott/README.md

 - 💬 Ask me about **React**

-- 📫 How to reach me: **emilyknott.dev@gmail.com**

-- ⚡ Fun fact: **I can identify almost any celebrity by just their voice**
+- ⚡ Fun facts:
+  **I can identify almost any celebrity by just their voice**

-- 📖 More fun facts:
-  I adopted 2 boy cats
-from these streets and they're Linus and Cash,
+  I adopted 2 boy cats from these streets and they're Linus and Cash
-  I love escape rooms and trivia,
+  I love escape rooms and trivia
-  and I love learning languages, human or computer
+  I love learning languages, human or computer

 # 🌐 Connect with Me:
 <p align="left">